-This Australian born singer moved from light church songs to crafting a steadily more progressive type of music for herself in the late nineties and early 2000s.
-Though she eventually mellowed and moved away from recording altogether, she was at one time one of the most exciting artists in Christian music.
-From a start in standard pop sounds, she moved to experimenting with electronica, dance rhythms, and a variety of other things.
-Her Christian faith remained a strong current in her lyrics with a focus on trying to raise the interest of the younger generation in faith and an uncompromising lifestyle.
+This Australian-born singer moved from light church songs to crafting a steadily more progressive type of music for herself in the late nineties and early 2000s.
+Though she eventually mellowed and moved away from recording altogether for a while, she was at one time one of the most exciting artists in Christian music.
+From a start in standard pop sounds, she moved to experimenting with electronica, dance rhythms, and a variety of other things that other mainstream Christian artists were not at the time.
+Her religious belief remained a strong current in her lyrics with a focus on trying to raise the interest of the younger generation in faith and an uncompromising lifestyle.
 With her message and music together, Rebecca’s songs come across as quite exciting and infectious.

 Reborn: “If you see a change in me don’t wonder; there’s Someone in my life and peace I can’t describe for I’ve been reborn.
 If you see a change in me don’t wonder; I’ve found a whole new life and hope that I can’ t hide for I’ve been reborn.”